ubc-library-rc/dataverse_utils/docs/index.md

 Note that one method uses `key` and the other `apikey`.
 This is what is known as _ad hoc_.

 More information is available at the [API reference](api_ref.md).

-### Samples

-The `sample` directory contains Python scripts which demonstrate the usage of the _dataverse_utils_ library.
-They're not necessarily complete examples or optimized.
-Or even present, intially.
-You know,  _ad_hoc_.